 DisplayPort to HDMI adapters generally cost about 7 dollars.
 But if you want to go the other way round, you will need to dive a whole lot deeper into your pockets.
 The reason?
 An HDMI to DisplayPort conversion always requires an active instead of a passive adapter.
 But what exactly is going on inside these adapters, and is converting DP to HDMI always that easy?
 And is there a difference between consumer and professional use?
 In this article, we explore the complete reasoning.

 As already explained in a previous article, DisplayPort and HDMI were created by different consortiums, with different applications in mind.
 HDMI was conceived by manufacturers of displays, whereas DisplayPort comes from the IT-world.
 In other words, we could say that DisplayPort comes from the video source side (AV receivers, computers, etc.), and HDMI more from the visualization side (HDTV, projectors, etc.).
+Oddly enough, this means that the display ports are usually HDMI ports.
 Although certainly not a general truth, it is more likely you want to connect a DisplayPort output to an HDMI input than the other way round.

 DVI, HDMI and DisplayPort